The application period for the 2026-2027 Faculty Grant Opportunity has closed.

 The executive summary must be limited to 350 words.
 The proposal narrative is limited to 3,000 words, excluding references.
 All proposals must be submitted via CPE’s submission platform.

-No, funds cannot be used to support a portion of Columbia University faculty salaries.
+Funds cannot be used to support a portion of Columbia University faculty salaries.

 Grant funds must be used completely during the 12-month award period.
-The next award period will run from July 1, 2025, to June 30, 2026.
+The next award period will run from July 1, 2026, to June 30, 2027.

 Each grantee is expected to actively engage with the Center.
 This may include producing publications, presenting project outcomes at conferences and workshops, and working with Center staff and postdoctoral research scholars on related engagements.